emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## YassFlix
-### Score: 9/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels modern and unique. ✔️
-1. Site does have watch lists, but they can't be synced across platforms. 🟡
-1. Site is lacking in terms of content discoverability. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## StigStream
-### Score: 9/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern. ✔️
-1. Site has continue watching + history and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Flicker
-### Score: 9/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is going for a minimal vibe, has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well and looks good on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## MP4Hydra
 ### Score: 9/20
 1. Has movies, 1080p, and subtitles but no TV, anime or adjustable quality. 🟡